70G37H3R/dapp-eth/readme.md

 ## Deploying Decentralized Application on Rinkeby Ethereum network with:

-[Truffle](https://trufflesuite.com/docs/truffle/getting-started/installation): A testing framework, and a development blockchain.
+[Truffle](https://trufflesuite.com/docs/truffle/getting-started/installation): A development blockchain framework.

 [Ethers.js](https://www.npmjs.com/package/ethers): A library for interacting with deployed smart contracts on the frontend.